regisfrias/dear-gen-book/source/ch01-araucaria/helsinki.rst

 Step-by-step
 ------------

-The code for this sketch can be found on the project repository under 'Week-01'.
-[1]_

 Let's now go through the code to see how it works.
 The first few lines create global variables for the sorted color array, the image that will